COUNTIF function in Excel

 Specifying multiple criteria in COUNTIF function

 What if you require the count of two cities in our example sheet i.e. “London” and “New York City”?
-You may use COUNTIF twice or more for accomplishing this.
+You may use COUNTIF twice or more to accomplish this.
 For example:

 =COUNTIF(A10:B10,A5)+COUNTIF(A12:B24,B7)